6 Bergamot Essential Oil Benefits, How To Use, & Side Effects

 5. May Reduce Stress

-Bergamot essential oil may reduce stress and improve positive feelings.
+Bergamot essential oil may promote stress relief and improve positive feelings.
 In a study, 57 participants from a mental health treatment center reported positive feelings after a mere 15-minute exposure (inhalation) to this oil.
 The results suggest that aromatherapy with bergamot essential oil may be an effective adjunct treatment to treat mental health issues (stress, depression, etc.) and promote well‐being (7).

 6. May Help Prevent Food Poisoning